Vishram1123/gjs-osk/README.md

 3. Log out of GNOME and log back in
 4. Click on the keyboard button in the dash bar
 ## Known Problems/Issues (Would appreciate solutions about how to fix):
-- Inabliliy to resize
+- ~~Inabliliy to resize~~ Won't fix - dragging window around to different areas of screen should help, though additional size options will be added to upcoming settings view
 - ~~Does not size correctly if screen size changes (i.e. if the screen is rotated)~~ [Fixed here](https://github.com/Vishram1123/gjs-osk/commit/bfe9a201dada51fd793cd994b74f290e0b18651a)
-- Caps lock does not change the case of the letter keys
+- ~~Caps lock does not change the case of the letter keys~~ [Fixed here](https://github.com/Vishram1123/gjs-osk/commit/9f425279c603d2206596e580424b12a6e212c179)
 - No alternate keyboard layouts (other than en_US)
 ## Help
 - This project was created in literally two days, and I have no prior experience with GNOME JS, so if you find any bugs, please open an issue or submit a pull request.
 Thanks!